ktalke12/Labview-MiP/README.md

 #~ okpg update
 #~ opkg install packagegroup-core-buildessential

+6)  Download the version of the Robotics cape given here, or the latest released version of the Robotics_Cape_Installer, found here:  https://github.com/StrawsonDesign/Robotics_Cape_Installer/releases.
+In the released version downloaded, navigate to Robotics_Cape_Installer_x.x.x/libraries, and edit the "Makefile" as follows:
+In the ARCFLAGS sections (line 9), change "-mfloat-abi=hard" to "-mfloat-abi=softfp"

-6)  Move rc_interrupt folder and Robotics_Cape_Installer_XXXX folder into the chroot:  Move the files onto the BBB using any ftp tool.
+7)  Move the rc_interrupt folder and Robotics_Cape_Installer_XXXX folder into the chroot:  Move the files onto the BBB using any ftp tool.
 I recommend Filezilla for an easy graphical user experience.
 Once the files are on the BBB's root, use the copy command to move them into the chroot (this must be done while outside the chroot):
 #~  cp -r "Directory Name" /srv/chroot/labview/root

-7) Install the rc_interrupt and robotics cape inside the chroot:  Due to the chroot, these libraries need to be compiled manually, as the install scripts don't work inside the chroot.
+8) Install the rc_interrupt and robotics cape inside the chroot:  Due to the chroot, these libraries need to be compiled manually, as the install scripts don't work inside the chroot.
 Move into chroot as above, then go into the robotics cape libraries folder.
 #~ cd /Robotics_Cape_Installxxxx/libraries/
 #~ make
 #~ cp *.h /usr/include/